Updated: May 7

 5. T – TRANSVERSE ABDOMINIS

-WHY ARE CORE MUSCLE SO IMPORTANT?
+WHY ARE CORE MUSCLES SO IMPORTANT?

 The main function of the P-DIET as a group is to stabilise the spine and the trunk.
 If P-DIET is strong and supple, it keeps the spine it in an anatomically correct position and allows maximum healthy movement of the head and limbs.
 That's why core exercises are great to prevent and ease lower back pain.

 P-DIET’s other function is, together with a ribcage and hip bone, to make a protective and supportive ‘container’ for your heart, lungs, and digestive system.
-In my next blog posts, I will analyse P-DIET muscles one by one and provide exact set of exercises.
-But to start with, let’s have a short look at those muscles individually, their function, location, and the main objectives for exercise.
+In my next blog posts, I will analyse P-DIET muscles one by one and provide an exact set of core exercises.
+But to start with, let’s have a short look at those core muscles individually, their function, location, and the main objectives for the exercise.

 1. PELVIC FLOOR MUSCLES